 3. Reduce Reverse T3

-In case you aren't familiar with Reverse T3 I will fill you in.
+In case you aren't familiar with Reverse T3, I will fill you in.

-Unfortunately, it can very easily get out of balance due to a number of conditions including: Insulin resistance, Leptin resistance, inflammatory states and the use of certain drugs (anti-depressants, beta blockers, mood stabilizers and pain medication).
+Unfortunately, it can very easily get out of balance due to a number of conditions including Insulin resistance, Leptin resistance, inflammatory states and the use of certain drugs (anti-depressants, beta blockers, mood stabilizers and pain medication).

 When this happens reverse T3 levels rise and they directly BLOCK your free thyroid hormone.

-Because of that you want this guy as LOW as possible.
+Because of that, you want this guy as low as possible.

 - Reverse Leptin and Insulin Resistance - High levels of Leptin and Insulin tell your body to create MORE reverse T3.
 Read this guide on how to reverse Leptin Resistance here and how to reverse Insulin Resistance here.

-4. Optimize Iron
+4. Optimize Iron & Ferritin

-Adequate iron levels are REQUIRED for optimal thyroid function.
+Adequate iron levels are required for optimal thyroid function.

-That's why I refer to Iron as a "goldilocks" kind of nutrient.
+That's why I refer to Iron as a "Goldilocks" kind of nutrient.

 I've written about how important iron is to thyroid function here, but I will point out some of the most important parts in this article: